 As Jeremy Gesicki, Global Digital at Mueller Sports Medicine writes

 “Social media helps us communicate our brand and engage with our audience.
 There’s a real and powerful emotional connection that our brand shares with fans and consumers.
 When we showcase that relationship, it’s a home run for us.
 And there’s no better way to authentically communicate our brand message than engaging with people naturally through social media.”

-So many thanks to Greg for a great talk, and some excellent tips on how, when and what to post on social media to keep our services in the public eye.
+So many thanks to Greg for a great talk, and some excellent tips on how, when and what to post on social media to keep our services and products in the public eye.